SRGSSR/srgletterbox-apple/docs/README.md

 ## Compatibility

-The library is suitable for applications running on iOS 9 and above.
+The library is suitable for applications running on iOS 9, tvOS 9 and above.
 The project is meant to be opened with the latest Xcode version.

 ## Contributing